Maintaining a Purposeful life after Retirement

 At The Richardson, residents are encouraged to maintain as much independence as possible and are often seen assisting around our home.
 Residents regularly help with setting the table, lending a helping hand during special event gatherings, folding laundry or looking after our potted herbs and vegetables in the beautiful courtyard.
 These daily tasks enable the residents to contribute and consequently maintain purposefulness in their life.

 Many retired citizens often have decades of work-experience behind them and with so much knowledge, any company would be honoured to have them on board.
-At The Richardson we encourage our residents to draw upon skills of years gone by, with ex-teachers and writers often lending their writing and editing talents to our seasonal newsletters.
+We encourage our residents to draw upon skills of years gone by, with ex-teachers and writers often lending their writing and editing talents to our seasonal newsletters.

 Consider offering your expertise to a company looking for a helping hand.
 Look for an appropriate role on Seek Volunteer where you can search based on location and type of industry.
 For inspiration, watch how Robert De Niro handles an internship alongside Anne Hathaway in the Hollywood comedy The Intern.